About Steven B. Krivit and New Energy Times

 While performing research for his book Hacking the Atom, Krivit uncovered an entire body of atomic research that had been forgotten and omitted from history and science books.
 In the 1910s and 1920s, years before scientists had developed an understanding of the nuclear structure of the atom, many low-energy-input experiments were reported under the term transmutation.
 It was, in fact, a prequel to the modern era of LENR research.

-At the time, this transmutation research was known by scientists and by the general public.
+In 1910s and 1920s, this transmutation research was known by scientists and by the general public.
 It was reported in popular newspapers and magazines, such as the New York Times and Scientific American.
 Papers were published in the top scientific journals of the day, including Physical Review, Science, and Nature.
 Prominent scientists in the U.S., Europe, and Japan and even Nobel Prize recipients participated in this research.
 They reported anomalous production of noble gases and increases in the abundances of rare metals.

 However, the experimental results could not be explained by any scientific theory or principle.
 The results were difficult to replicate and generally were assumed to be the result of experimental error.
 By the 1930s, it was all dismissed as error.
 In his book Lost History, Steven Krivit is the first person to have critically examined and reviewed the early 20th century transmutation research.
-Krivit credits a man named Robert A. Nelson and his book Adept Alchemy for leaving behind the bread crumbs that helped Krivit find this long-forgotten history.
+Krivit credits Robert A. Nelson and his publication Adept Alchemy for leaving behind the bread crumbs that helped Krivit find this long-forgotten history.

 Rutherford Nitrogen-to-Oxygen Transmutation Myth